dshean/demcoreg/docs/beginners_doc.md

-# Python/Bash Beginners guide to demcoreg
+# Python/Bash Beginner's guide to demcoreg

 The demcoreg README.md provides a basic overview of installation and usage for users with basic Python, bash, and git/github proficiency.
 This document is intended to provide additional support for new users of these tools, who often need to co-register two DEMs for a relatively limited application, without all of the advanced options.